niplav/site/increasing.md

 argues that we should reduce sleep need, pointing out that these ~30% of our lives might be better spent on other activities, be they conscious leisure or work.

+Beliefs are for action, all statistics is decision theory.
+In choosing how (much) to sleep, and in what way, we want to trade off benefits against costs.
+The benefit of sleeping less is quite straightforward:
+More time spent awake, either in leisure or working, making more use of the limited amount of time we have before dying.

+The costs are more subtle: Some intervention we're considering might have negative side effects, either only on the hours gained or on all of the hours spent awake, or having an effect on expected lifespan.
+So we have to decide how much we (e.g.) (dis)value spending an additional hour awake, but being 5% more dizzy during those 17 waking hours.

 <!--https://www.healthline.com/health/how-to-sleep-8-hours-in-4-hours-->